 #5 Always Ask about Permits and Be Wary of DIY Electrical Work

-Even if the homeowner decides to do some minor electrical work, like replacing a few regular receptacles with smart receptacles you still need to apply for a notification of work with the ESA.
-You must verify with the ESA that completed and future work is registered with the ESA.
+Even if the homeowner decides to do some minor electrical work, like replacing a few regular receptacles with smart receptacles you still need to apply for a notification of work with the local electrical authority.
+You must verify with the them that completed and future work is registered.

 Other Electrical Things to Look Out for When Viewing a Potential New Home: